 Plastic regulation (EU) 10/2011

-Plastics Regulation (EU) 10/2011 is by far the most comprehensive regulation establishing specific measures and in many respects serves as an example of the criteria to be defined also for other materials.
+Plastics Regulation (EU) 10/2011 (always choose the latest consolidated version) is by far the most comprehensive regulation establishing specific measures and in many respects serves as an example of the criteria to be defined also for other materials.
 The Regulation applies to single-layer plastic materials, multilayer plastic materials and plastic layers in multi-material multi-layers, plastic coatings on lids of cans, as well as printed or coated plastic materials.

 Only the monomers, additives and other starting substances listed in Annex I to Plastics Regulation 10/2011 may be used in the manufacture of plastic material intended to be brought into contact with food.